 Market prices of many commodities, particularly copper and precious metals, continue to cause difficult market conditions in the mineral exploration sector.
-However, the Company holds very prospective properties in the prolific "Golden Triangle" area of British Columbia which is beginning to attract considerable interest and investment from individual investors and larger exploration companies alike.
+However, the Company holds very prospective properties in the prolific "Golden Triangle" area of British Columbia which is attracting considerable interest and investment from individual investors and larger exploration companies alike.
 The activity in this area was a significant factor for the Company to attract a larger and better financed partner to further its exploration properties in this area.
-The joint venture partnership entered into with Tudor Gold Corp provides potential for the Company to see the Treaty Creek and Electrum properties advance more quickly.
-This will help the Company to overcome the significant debt carried on the balance sheet by attracting sufficient working capital to continue operations and advance other properties within its portfolio
+The joint venture partnership entered into with Tudor Gold Corp provides potential for the Company to see the Treaty Creek and